 Clinical trials have shown that use of Melanotan II may hold the potential to promote melanogenesis, with minimal side effects.
 The primary role of melanogenesis is to protect the hypodermis, which is the layer under the skin from the UV-B light that causes damage.
 It works by absorbing all of the UV-B light, which blocks its passage into the skin layer.

-- The ability to achieve a darker tan with less exposure to UV radiation
+- Darker tan with less exposure to UV radiation

 - Possible reduction in the risk of Melanoma (skin cancer)

-- A possible reduction in the incidence of sun-damaged skin
+- Possible reduction in the incidence of sun-damaged skin

 - No sunless tanning streaks or fake tan removal

 - Possible increase libido

 During clinical trials for its use as a tanning agent, melanotan II was found to be a potent stimulator of male erections.
 It has also been shown to increase female sexual desire in patients with sexual arousal disorder).

 - Facial flushing